mitmedialab/opal_msgs/README.md

 said, we strongly encourage anyone who changes the types of actions sent to update this file with the current list, since anyone receiving OpalAction messages will likely want to do different things based on the action type.

+The message field is used to provide additional information about the action that occurred, such as whether it is a correct or incorrect action (based on the flags in the object's saved properties).
+This field should be an empty string if no additional information is required.

 ## OpalScene